ton-community/ton-docs/docs/develop/howto/step-by-step.md

 You will see something like this:

 :::info
-Please note here and further that the code, comments and/or documentation may contain parameters, methods and definitions “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by the Telegram.
+Please note here and further that the code, comments, and/or documentation may contain parameters, methods, and definitions such as “gram”, “nanogram”, etc. That is a legacy of the original TON code, developed by Telegram.
 Gram cryptocurrency was never issued.
 The currency of TON is Toncoin and the currency of TON testnet is Test Toncoin.
 :::
 ```cpp
 got account state for -1 : FCB91A3A3816D0F7B8C2C76108B8A9BC5A6B7A55BD79F8AB101C52DB29232260 with respect to blocks (-1,8000000000000000,2075):BFE876CE2085274FEDAF1BD80F3ACE50F42B5A027DF230AD66DCED1F09FB39A7:522C027A721FABCB32574E3A809ABFBEE6A71DE929C1FA2B1CD0DDECF3056505